macedonsky777/lgtm-tf-simple/EXPECTED.md

-All changes are syntax valid and don't vroke any functionallity
+All changes are syntax valid and don't broke any functionallity